apostrophecms/stagecoach2/README.md

 npm install -g stagecoach2
 ```

-**Step 3.** As root, make sure that user is readable by the user you'll be running your deployments and your Node.js apps as:
+**Step 3.** As root, make sure that file is readable by the user you'll be running your deployments and your Node.js apps as:

 ```
-chown nodeapps.nodeapps /usr/local/etc/stagecoach2.json
+chown nodeapps.nodeapps /usr/local/etc/stagecoach.json
 ```

 **Step 4.** Create the `/opt/stagecoach` folder and give it to the appropriate user: